-- Establishes a process for determining the components and costs of a high-quality education. - Provides that the state shall pay 100% of the cost for an adequate education for every child and 100% of the cost of categoricals that enable every school district to provide such an education to every student.
+- OSBA supports legislation that - Establishes a process for determining the components and costs of a high-quality education. - Provides that the state shall pay 100% of the cost for an adequate education for every child and 100% of the cost of categoricals that enable every school district to provide such an education to 514 every student.